 This month, the FCC approved to begin initial commercial deployments of the Citizens Broadband Radio Service (CBRS), which introduces a flexible model for spectrum sharing in the 3.5GHz spectrum band.

-While the development represents a significant milestone, CBRS use cases, applications, and implications are not widely understood outside of the wireless industry.
+The development represents a significant milestone.
+Still, CBRS applications, and implications are not understood outside of the wireless industry.

 Tormod Larsen, Vice President and Chief Technology Officer of ExteNet Systems, shared insights, applications, and long-term implications of CBRS as they relate to commercial real estate owners in an interview with Connected Real Estate Magazine.